Saint Urho, Grasshopper Chaser

-Menahga, honors St. Urho (Pronounced "oorho"), the patron saint of Finland, with a bizarre statue recreating his mythical battle with giant grasshoppers.
-He is reputed to have used his "splendid and loud voice" to chase the grasshoppers out of pre-Ice Age Finland (when the climate was much milder) and save the grape harvest.
+Menahga honors St. Urho (pronounced "oorho"), the patron saint of Finland, with a bizarre statue recreating his mythical battle with giant grasshoppers.
+According to the plaque on the statue, Urho is reputed to have used his "splendid and loud voice" to chase the grasshoppers out of pre-Ice Age Finland (when the climate was much milder) and save the grape harvest.
 The Finns love him.

-At least, the ones in America do.
-St. Urho was reportedly invented in the 1950s by a couple of Minnesota Finns as a joke.
+At least, the Finns in America do.
+St. Urho was actually invented in the 1950s by a couple of Minnesota Finns as a joke.
 Today it's taken seriously enough that St. Urho Day (the day before St. Patrick's Day) is officially recognized in all 50 states.

-St. Urho was originally supposed to be carved out of a one-ton block of laminated oak in 1975, but a Minneapolis woodcarver took Menahga's money and never delivered.
-In 1982 Menahga gave the block to Jerry Ward, a traveling chainsaw sculptor, and he finally produced their 12-ft tall St. Urho.
-Oddly, the statue now standing along Hwy.
-71 is a fiberglass replica; the original is stored in a mausoleum in the Menahga cemetery.
+St. Urho was supposed to be carved out of a one-ton block of laminated oak in 1975, but a Minneapolis woodcarver took Menahga's money and never delivered.
+In 1982 Menahga gave the block to Jerry Ward, a traveling chainsaw sculptor, and he finally produced their 12-foot-tall St. Urho.
+Oddly, the statue now standing along Highway 71 is a fiberglass replica; the original is stored in a mausoleum in the Menahga cemetery.

-We do not recommend the traditional summer night visit.
+We do not recommend visiting St. Urho on a summer evening.
 The statue is the only well-lit milestone along thirty miles of highway, and the air is thick with mosquitoes.
-We ask: who is Menahga's patron saint, who will drive all the blood sucking bugs out of Minnesota?
+We ask: where is the patron saint who will drive all the blood-sucking bugs out of Minnesota?

 One St. Urho statue is not enough.
-There's another in Finland, MN, along Highway 1.
+Another stands in the town of Finland, along Highway 1.
 It's an "interpretive" Urho, very much like an arty Peter Toth Indian head, carved by the late Don Osborn in 1982.
-It was originally planned to be 30 feet tall, but the wood was rotten, so its 18 feet will have to do.
+It was originally meant to be 30 feet tall, but the wood was rotten, so Osborn made one 18 feet high.